Frequently asked questions

 For an echocardiogram: no.

-For an abdominalultrasound: it is not uncommon to find a reason to FNA something in the abdomen.
-Accordingly, the following tests are recommended to be performed prior to our arrival.
+For an abdominal ultrasound: it is not uncommon to find a reason to FNA something in the abdomen.
+Accordingly, the following tests are recommended to be performed prior to our arrival if your client pre-approves for sampling.

 A CBC to assess platelets within the past 30 days is recommended.

-Coagulation testing (PT/aPTT) in the face of a known coagulopathy, severe thrombocytopenia (<50K/uL), severe hepatopathy (e.g., ALT >1,000), or protein-losing conditions is highly recommended.
+It is highly recommended that coagulation testing (PT/aPTT) be performed ASAP before our visit (e.g., the day of, or prior) if the patient has a known coagulopathy, severe thrombocytopenia (<50K/uL), severe hepatopathy (e.g., ALT >1,000), or protein-losing condition.

 -